melboyce/sfv/gul_oki.md

 The takeaway is this:
 * always use hk.fk in grounded combos
-* always use lk.fk for standard AA (mk or hk for ranged AA)
+* always use lk.fk for standard AA (mk or hk for ranged AA, use boom oki)

 Okizeme off 1st active frame is the most desirable situation, but knowledge of what to use for later hits is essential.
 Some practice and a keen eye are